guilinden/distributed-tracing/README.md

-# Go microservices for demonstrating distributed tracing with OpenTelemetry + Grafana Tempo
+# Go microservices using Echo for demonstrating distributed tracing with OpenTelemetry + Grafana Tempo

 ## Prerequites: